blinjrm/detection-datasets/README.md

 ```Python
 dd.to_hub(dataset_name='MY_DATASET_NAME', repo_name='MY_REPO_OR_ORGANISATION')
 ```
-The dataset viewer on the Hub will work out of the box, and we encourage you to update the README in your new repo to make it easier for the comminuty to use it.
+The dataset viewer on the Hub will work out of the box, and we encourage you to update the README in your new repo to make it easier for the comminuty to use the dataset.

 <div align="center">
 <img src="images/hub.png" alt="hub viewer" width="800"/>